agile-students-fall2025/1-project-proposal-bitstorm/README.md

 ## For Whom?

-We are building this for **university students like ourselves**.
-We're busy, we're often making our own food choices for the first time, and we could use a fun, simple way to make sure we're eating well.

-Our first users will be our friends and classmates right here on campus.
-This is great because it means we can get real, honest feedback from the very people we want the app to help, right from the start.
-With that, we can ensure our **product** is genuinely useful and well-suited to its intended users.
+- People with busy schedules balancing school, work, and social life.
+- People in cities like New York, where restaurants are expensive and many people start cooking their own meals.
+- People make own food choice for the first time and needing simple guidance.
+- Health-conscious users who want to eat better and maintain a good body shape, but find existing apps boring.
+- Our first testers will be friends and classmates on campus, giving us real and honest feedback.

 ## How?